 Efren Reyes Complete Biography

 Reyes started working as a billiards attendant during his early days at a billiard hall operated by his own uncle.
 During that, he developed a keen interest in several cue sports.
 He then started practicing the game.
 However, he was too short at that time to even reach the height of the pool table.
-So, he started practicing pool while standing on coca cola cases.
+So, he started practicing the pool while standing on coca-cola cases.

-He started playing ‘three cushion billiards’ during the 1960s.
-And by 1970s, he established himself as the winner of the small gambling matches and tournaments.
+He started playing ‘three-cushion billiards’ during the 1960s.
+And by the 1970s, he established himself as the winner of the small gambling matches and tournaments.
 After several competitive success, promoters discovered his talent and thought of putting him big tournaments.
 Shortly after, Reyes has earned his place in ‘Team Philippines’ for the 1978 RP-Japan Pocket Billiards Tournament.

 Efren Reyes Professional Career